shittu/epoly/README.md

 Scope and Limitation.

-This project is limited to only computer science department of umaru ali shinkafi polytechnic as test run, but its implemented in the way it can be easy exapands to all other departments in umaru ali shinkafi polytechnic futher more to all polytechnic in Nigeria can use the prooject.
+This project is limited to only computer science department of umaru ali shinkafi polytechnic as test run, but its implemented in the way it can be easy exapands to all other departments in umaru ali shinkafi polytechnic futher more to all polytechnic in Nigeria can use the project.

 This project is initiated under community development services